cullo7/Mochilla_Adventures/README.md

 3. Fix background scrolling implementation (it's laggy)
 3. Recreate website layout (about page, team page, etc)
     - use Bryan's image for now, I can make something a little more concrete if needed
-4. Connect with Google Drive so that others can edit content
+4.  ~~Connect with Google Drive so that others can edit content. **Sachin** ~~
+    - this will be available at admin.mochillaadventures.com.
+Instructions coming soon.
-5. Add website text content
+5. Get rest of team to add text content
 6. Create custom interactive blog/gallery based on designs
 7. Set up pipeline for new images, videos and blog content
 7.  ???